nhnpro/floop/README.md

 ## <a name="performance">Performance</a>
 As a rule of thumb, including Floop in a Widget can be considered (being pessimistic) as wrapping the Widget with a small Widget.
 In practice it's better than that, because there is only one widget, so there is not impact that goes beyond the Widget's build time.
 It also has to be considered that a Widget's build time is most likely not being the bottleneck of the rendering process in Flutter.
 Even an order of magnitude of performance hit in the Widgets build time could have no perceivable impact.

-The following build time increase can be considered as reference when comparing reading data from an [ObservedMap] in Floop widgets, to reading the same data from a [LinkedHashMap]in widgets without Floop.
-These are rough numbers, the benchmarks had quite some variability and they depend on many factors.
+The following build time increase can be considered as a rough reference when comparing reading data from an [ObservedMap] in Floop widgets, to reading the same data from a [LinkedHashMap] in widgets without Floop.
+These are rough numbers, the benchmarks have quite some variability and they depend on many factors.

 On very small Widgets (less than 10 lines in the build method), including Floop implies the following performance hit in build time:
 - x1.3 when 0 values are read.
 - x2.3 when up to 5 values are read.
-- x3.2 when up to 20 values are read.
+- x3.3 when up to 20 values are read.

 On medium Widgets:
 - x1.3 when 0 values are read.
-- x1.4 when up to 5 values are read (x2.1 FloopLight).
+- x1.4 when up to 5 values are read.
-- x2.5 when up to 20 values are read (x2.8 FloopLight).
+- x2.6 when up to 20 values are read.

 If more values are read, the [Map] read operation starts becoming the bottleneck of the Widget's build time even when reading from a regular [Map] and so the performance hit starts approaching the difference between reading from a [Map] and an [ObservedMap] while listening.
 The performance hit when reading from an [ObservedMap] in comparison to a regular [LinkedHashMap] is the following: